viresh-ratnakar/exolve/README.md

 ```

 ### Some details about clue numbers
-Across and down clue numbers are automatically inferred from the grid, except
+Across and down clue numbers within the grid are automatically inferred from
-in two cases.
-The first is when there are diagramless cells and solutions
+the grid, except in two cases.
+The first is when there are diagramless cells
-have not been provided.
-The second is in jigsaw-style puzzles, where the setter
+and solutions have not been provided.
+The second is in jigsaw-style puzzles,
-opts to deliberately not provide associations between grid squares and clues,
+where the setter opts to deliberately not provide associations between grid
-by using non-numeric clue labels without providing their grid locations.
-When
+squares and clues, by using non-numeric clue labels without providing their
-the solver is entering a value in a light for which the clue association is not
+grid locations.
+When the solver is entering a value in a light for which the
-known, the highlighted "current clue" browsable interface runs through all the
+clue association is not known, the highlighted "current clue" browsable
-clues for which all grid cells are not known.
+interface runs through all the clues for which all grid cells are not known.

 Clue numbering can be affected by the following additional factors covered in
 other sections: